 There’s a section dedicated to holograms, another featuring a mirror maze, and yet another with a swirling vortex tunnel.
-Each area is designed to push your senses to the limit with some extremely high-tech trickery powering the shows.
-But the humble beginnings of the attraction were almost the complete opposite of the in-your-face light show that you see today.
+Each area is designed to push your senses to the limit and there is some extremely high-tech trickery powering many of the shows.

 The Scottish National Gallery of Modern Art

 Out About Scotland visitor guide: The Scottish National Gallery of Modern Art

 The National Galleries of Scotland controls three galleries housing great Scottish artworks, all of which are based in Edinburgh.

 While the Scottish National Gallery and Scottish National Portrait Gallery are easily accessible from the city centre, the Scottish National Gallery of Modern Art is located slightly further afield to the west of Dean Village.

 Luckily for tourists trying to escape Edinburgh’s frequent downpours there are regular bus services that ferry passengers between the galleries for no cost.

 The journey to the gallery is well worth it as not only is it spread out across two fascinating early 19th century buildings but the landscaped grounds are full of artworks that can be enjoyed in addition to the ones housed inside the main buildings.

 The primary purpose of the gallery is to showcase the Scottish national collection of contemporary art dating from the early 20th century to the present day and the collection covers all forms of media across 6,000 pieces, from paintings and video to sculpture.

 This art gallery is a genuine feast for the senses and many thought-inspiring artworks are guaranteed to give you cause for quiet contemplation.
 The combination of elaborate garden grounds and art exhibitions spread across the two buildings will keep you entertained for hours.